nxskok/pasias/docs/09-normal-quantile.md

 <img src="09-normal-quantile_files/figure-html/unnamed-chunk-11-1.png" width="672"  />

-I think the square plots make it easier to see the shape of these: curved, S-bend, straightish.
+I think the squarer plots make it easier to see the shape of these: curved, S-bend, straightish.
 Almost the same code will get a histogram for each variety, which I'll also make squarish: